The Ultimate Guide to Backyard Camping

 One of the best parts about camping?
 Eating around the fire!

-If you have a fire pit, it’s easy to roast hot dogs, toast marshmallows, and even cook up meats and veggies in foil packets (check out some of our most delicious foil-packet meals).
+If you have a fire pit, it’s easy to roast hot dogs, toast marshmallows, and even cook up meats and veggies in foil packets.
 Or get inspired for your outdoor cooking adventure with any of these camp-friendly recipes.

 Of course, you don’t need a campfire to eat like a camper.
 Pack sandwiches, trail mix, juice boxes and desserts in your cooler to grab at the ready.
 And because s’mores are a necessity even without a fire, try these fun, flame-free mini s’mores that are easy to make in the kitchen and pack up to enjoy outdoors, even where there’s no campfire in sight.